robert72127/alicedb/README.md

 ##### Garbage collection

 We can configure system to use three different garbage collecting polcies
-    * Never delete tuples, store all data
+    * Never delete changes, store all data
-    * Delete all tuples whose never version is older than current delete timestamp
+    * Delete all changes whose never version is older than current delete timestamp
-    * Delete all tuples whose never version is older than current delete timestamp but whose delta count is 0
+    * Delete all changes whose never version is older than current delete timestamp but whose delta count is 0

 Configuration is done throught struct
 ```